Last Updated On 15th April 2023 By Lauren | Wild Lovely World

 It is useful to have Roadside Assistance as well, especially with all those unsealed New Zealand roads!
 Many places in New Zealand are very remote and are a long way from any service stations, so having a roadside recovery option is a good idea.

 You can buy a roadside recovery policy separately or as part of your insurance policy.
 You can save money by getting it included in your insurance.
-Roadwise is included with Tower and Trade Me Insurance, but you can also get a plan separately from $3 per month.
-If you want to purchase one separately, AA offers a membership for $200 a year.
+Roadwise (link to Roadwise website) is included with Tower and Trade Me Insurance, but you can also get a plan separately from $3 per month.
+If you want to purchase one separately, AA offers a membership for $200 a year (link to AA website).

 How Much I Pay For My Campervan Insurance & Roadside Assistance In New Zealand

-My insurance quote for Comprehensive insurance with Trade Me Insurance was around $450 (GBP£225) for the year.
+In 2023, my insurance quote for Comprehensive insurance with Trade Me Insurance was around $550 (GBP£275) for 12-months.
 That included Roadside Assistance (with Roadwise) and Windscreen Cover too.

 The cost was much cheaper than the vehicle insurance prices I paid in the UK and included recovery and windscreen replacements and repairs.
 I have had to use my windscreen cover a few times over the last two years, so I think it was worth it.